artikcloud/sample-android-FlicProxy/README.md

  3. The app automatically creates a device with type "Example Flic Button" in your ARTIK Cloud account.
 There are four sections on the screen as the following: <br />
    ![createdADevice](./img/2.png)

   The top section shows ARTIK Cloud device info.
 The 2nd section will show the physical Flic button's info.
 Section 3 will show the message sent to ARTIK Clond.
-The bottom section will print out the response from ARTIK Csloud.
+The bottom section will print out the response from ARTIK Cloud.

  4. Click "Grab Flic Button", which navigates to the Flic app as blow:<br />
    ![FlicGrabber](./img/3.png)

  5. Click the button on the Flic Grabber app.
-This will brings the Flic button to the sample Android app so that the sample app can intercept the button event.
+This brings the Flic button to the sample Android app so that the sample app can intercept the button event.
 Section 2 in the following screen is updated with the name and ID of the physical Flic button:<br />
    ![FlicInfo](./img/4.png)

  6. Now you can play with the Flic button.
 Single click, double click or hold.
 The app sends a message to ARTIK Cloud for each Flic event.
 Section 3 prints out the sent message and Section 4 shows the message ID returned by ARTIK Cloud:<br />